Skip to main content

 Investigating chemotherapy treatments, response and subsets of HIV-associated Kaposi sarcoma in Malawi

-(PI, Dr. Sam Phiri, closed)
+(PI, Dr. Sam Phiri, Closed)

-Background: Kaposi Sarcoma KS is the most common cancer in Malawi.
+Kaposi Sarcoma KS is the most common cancer in Malawi.
 Of 18,946 new cancers in the Malawi National Cancer Registry (MNCR) between 2007 and 2010, KS accounted for 6,438 (34%) of cases.
 Despite large numbers of KS patients, and noted variability in clinical presentations and response to treatment, KS heterogeneity is insufficiently understood, even as it relates to key clinical issues like treatment response.
 All newly diagnosed patients requiring chemotherapy are treated more or less the same, using standard algorithms driven by the local availability of agents.
 Additionally, the burden of other diseases caused by KS-associated herpesvirus (KSHV) is unknown in Malawi, as are effects on clinical outcomes.
 Despite substantial geographic overlap between KSHV and HIV, lymphoproliferative diseases associated with KSHV [multicentric Castleman disease (MCD), KSHV inflammatory cytokine syndrome (KICS), and primary effusion lymphoma (PEL)] are infrequently described in SSA.
+The central hypothesis is that there are definable biologic and clinical subsets within the HIV+ KS population, and that identifying these subsets has direct relevance to treatment strategies.
+Objectives are 1) To estimate the complete response rate (or CR by ACTG criteria) at 48 weeks of HIV-associated KS patients overall and by BV treatment group.
+2) To estimate progression free survival and overall survival in HIV-associated KS patients overall and by BV treatment group.